Nevada Personal Injury Lawyers Representing Accident Victims in Indian Hills

-In Indian Hills and neighboring cities in Douglas County, Nevada, the law firm of Bertoldo, Baker, Carter & Smith has several years of experience, helping victims suffering from dog bites and dog attacks obtain compensation that they need to recover and move on from their traumatic experience.
+In Indian Hills and neighboring cities in Douglas County, Nevada, the law firm of Bertoldo, Baker, Carter, Smith & Cullen has several years of experience, helping victims suffering from dog bites and dog attacks obtain the compensation that they need to recover and move on from their traumatic experience.
 We offer a free initial consultation to assess your case.

 Indian Hills, NV 89705

 - Head north toward Jacks Valley Rd

 - Continue straight to stay on Bavarian Dr

 - Turn right onto Fairview Dr

 - At the traffic circle, continue straight to stay on Fairview Dr

 - Turn right onto US-50 E